neuronsimulator/nrn/programming/python.rst

         ``h('strdef s')``.

-        Any hoc object can be handled in Python.
+        Any hoc object can be handled in Python, and can use Python idioms for that type of object despite being created in hoc. e.g. in hoc, you would have to use vec.size() to get the Vector's size.
+This still works in Python, but you can also use the Pythonic len(h.vec):

         .. code-block::
             python